rexresearch

 and receiving 16 coils can interact with the environment,

-potentially resulting in a shift in the frequency, attenuation of
+potentially resulting in a shift in the frequency, attenuation

-properties and distribution of materials within the reach of the
+the properties and distribution of materials within the reach of

-magnetic field.
+the magnetic field.
 A general overview of the effects and their

 insertion into the current formalism may be discussed.

-[0130] The frequency shift results from a change of the effective
+[0130] The frequency shift results from a change of the

-PR=L[omega]Imax<2>, which can also be written as
+given by PR=L[omega]Imax<2>, which can also be written as

 [0000] [mathematical formula]

-[0131] In a region with a material that has a permeability greater
+[0131] In a region with a material that has a permeability

-the original value is then
+normalized by the original value is then

 [0000] [mathematical formula]

-[0000] where Bmax is evaluated locally, and [Delta]v is the volume
+[0000] where Bmax is evaluated locally, and [Delta]v is the

-each region where magnetic material is present.
+included for each region where magnetic material is present.

 From Eq.
-9, the

-term Imax<2 >will divide out and only geometric dependencies
+9, the term Imax<2 >will divide out and only

-will remain.
-The amount of frequency shift that results is found
+geometric dependencies will remain.
+The amount of frequency

-simply by taking the differential of expression for the resonant
+shift that results is found simply by taking the differential of

-frequency of the coil
+expression for the resonant frequency of the coil

 [0000] [mathematical formula]